 Vesting.
 For Distributor Options to vest, an Eligible Distributor will generally be required to maintain, during the period from September 1, 1997 through December 31, 1997 (the "Vesting Period"), the Executive Pin Level he or she achieved by the end of the Qualification Period (the "Qualifying Executive Pin Level").
-If an Eligible Distributor fails to maintain the Qualifying Executive Pin Level for any month during the Vesting Period, the number of Distributor Options vested in such Eligible Distributor will be recalculated at the end of the Vesting Period to be that number of Distributor Options such Eligible Distributor would have been allocated had he or she achieved, at the end of the Qualification Period, the lowest Executive Pin Level held by him or example, if an Eligible Distributor ends the Qualification Period as a Diamond level distributor with an Executive Pin Level Weighting Factor of 86% and a Business Growth Weighting Factor of 15%, resulting in a combined weighting factor for Weighted Individual Compensation of 101%, but during the Vesting Period the lowest actual Executive Pin Level to which the distributor falls is Ruby level, which carries an Executive Pin Level Weighting Factor of 78% (the Business Growth Weighting Factor would remain unchanged), the combined weighting factor for Weighted Individual Compensation would be reduced to 93%.
-The difference between the number of Distributor Options allocated to an Eligible Distributor options, if the amount of Recalculated Distributor Options is lower, will be forfeited by such Eligible Distributor.
+If an Eligible Distributor fails to maintain the Qualifying Executive Pin Level for any month during the Vesting Period, the number of Distributor Options vested in such Eligible Distributor will be recalculated at the end of the Vesting Period to be that number of Distributor Options such Eligible Distributor would have been allocated had he or she achieved, at the end of the Qualification Period, the lowest Executive Pin Level held by him or her during the Vesting Period (the "Recalculated Distributor Options").
+For example, if an Eligible Distributor ends the Qualification Period as a Diamond level distributor with an Executive Pin Level Weighting Factor of 86% and a Business Growth Weighting Factor of 15%, resulting in a combined weighting factor for Weighted Individual Compensation of 101%, but during the Vesting

+Period the lowest actual Executive Pin Level to which the distributor falls is Ruby level, which carries an Executive Pin Level Weighting Factor of 78% (the Business Growth Weighting Factor would remain unchanged), the combined weighting factor for Weighted Individual Compensation would be reduced to 93%.
+The difference between the number of Distributor Options allocated to an Eligible Distributor at the end of the Qualification Period and the Recalculated Distributor Options, if the amount of Recalculated Distributor Options is lower, will be forfeited by such Eligible Distributor.
 If an Eligible Distributor falls below the Gold Executive Pin Level at any time during the Vesting Period, all Distributor Options held by such Eligible Distributor will be immediately forfeited.
 Forfeited or declined options will not vest but will revert to NSI.